UBC-Solar/sunlink/docs/SYSTEM.md

 ...
 34AE233006260333AA01420012BF8
 34AE2400050104A8BED283CD81848
-34AE2400050248D8215700DAA3298
+34AE24ab250248D8215700DAA3298
 ...
 ```

 In the serial stream above, each line is a CAN message represented as ASCII characters.
 Each line is split up by the telemetry link into the following fields: timestamp, ID, payload, and payload length.
+The specific structure of the serial stream is defined in the documentation for the telemetry board firmware.

 ## Cellular module

-As we have seen, the radio module produces a serial stream.
+As we have seen, the radio module transmits a serial stream which is received by a radio receiver.
 This serial stream needs to be sent to the parser which necessitates the `link_telemetry.py` script.

 The cellular module does **not** require the `link_telemetry.py` script since it runs MicroPython and is itself able to make HTTP requests.
 This means it can bypass the `link_telemetry.py` script and talk to the parser directly.